 There are good reasons why this model is so popular.
 However, in an ever-crowded sea of surveys, and with increasing awareness of the value of authentic, detailed feedback, it can be worthwhile to think outside the box.
 Literally.

-However, it’s important to know the strengths and weaknesses of using this method, and when you’re better off sticking with the trusty closed-ended question survey design.
+However, it’s essential to know the strengths and weaknesses of using this method and when you’re better off sticking with the trusty closed-ended question survey design.

 With that in mind, let’s look at the pros and cons of including open-ended questions in surveys.

-In addition, using open-ended survey questions can lead to customer empowerment.
+In addition, using open-ended questions can lead to customer empowerment.
 Everybody wants to know their opinions matter.
 The respondent feels respected.
-In turn, this can generate strong positive vibes for your company or brand.
-Marketing gold.
+In turn, this can generate substantial positive vibes for your company or brand—marketing gold.

-Open-ended survey questions work best on shorter, more in-depth surveys.
-Use them when you want to ask a handful of targeted questions, and where the answers are highly subjective and emotion-based.
-This is where open-ended questions shine.
+Open-ended questions work best on shorter, more in-depth surveys.
+Use them when you want to ask a handful of targeted questions and where the answers are highly subjective and emotion-based.
+This is where open ended questions shine.

-The survey analysis will likely take longer than a closed-ended question survey, so it’s important to factor that in.
-Likewise, the analysis itself might be more subjective, since it’s harder to reduce open-ended responses to a set of numbers and percentages.
+The survey analysis will likely take longer than a closed-ended question survey, so it’s essential to factor in.
+Likewise, the research itself might be more subjective since it’s harder to reduce open-ended responses to a set of numbers and percentages.

 However, don’t let that put you off.
 If you’re prepared to put in the legwork, subjective analysis can be a powerful tool for any company or brand.
 In ways that plain old statistics and numbers can’t.
 You might be surprised to discover customer impressions and preferences you’d never before considered.

 And it can backfire big time.
 Your audience feels overwhelmed.
 They become bored.
 Resentful.
-They phone it in, just to get through the survey.
+They phone it in to get through the survey.
 And they develop subtle but powerfully negative associations with your company or brand.

-Obviously, you want to avoid this kind of backlash at all costs.
-Which means being smart about your feedback gathering methods.
+You want to avoid this kind of backlash at all costs, which means being smart about your feedback-gathering methods.

-Just because open-ended survey questions can be so valuable, doesn’t mean you should always use them.
+Just because open-ended questions can be so valuable doesn’t mean you should always use them.
 It’s often the case that less is more.
-If you’re giving the respondent the chance to write detailed, emotionally-charged responses, use this method sparingly.
+Suppose you’re giving the respondent the chance to write detailed, emotionally charged responses.
+Use this method sparingly.
 Short surveys, or when used in combination with closed-ended questions, work best.

 In addition, don’t discount the value of a neat, easy to interpret set of numbers that closed-ended surveys can give you.
 Sometimes, what you need most is to know general trends or directions.
 You’re looking for basic signs of improvement or decline in products or services.

-It’s a lot harder to get these benefits with open-ended survey questions.
-So it’s important to ask yourself: what’s the main purpose of my survey?
+It’s a lot harder to get these benefits with open-ended questions.
+So it’s essential to ask yourself: what’s the primary purpose of my survey?
 Do I want to burrow down to the specifics, or do I want to cast a wide net and map general trends?

-Another important point to consider is how your respondent is completing the survey.
+Another essential point to consider is how your respondent is completing the survey.
 There’s a good chance it’s on a smartphone or tablet.
 And you know what that means: no keyboard!

-You don’t want to roll out your detailed, highly-researched, open-ended question survey, only to get a very poor response rate because people can’t be bothered awkwardly typing answers on their smartphone or tablet.
+You don’t want to roll out your detailed, highly-researched, open-ended question survey only to get a low response rate because people can’t be bothered awkwardly typing answers to mobile-app survey questions.

 Again, this is where closed-ended surveys work best.
 They are simple.
-Tailor-made for modern devices, and for completing on the go.
-And even if the answers aren’t always deeply considered, at least you’re getting some feedback.
+They are tailor-made for modern devices and for completing on the go.
+And even if the answers aren’t always profoundly considered, at least you’re getting some feedback.
 Anything is better than nothing.